siberianfox/g2wiki/Homing-g2.md

 For example.
 G28.2 X0 Y0 will home the X and Y axes only, in that order.
 The values provided for X and Y don't matter, but something must be present.

-* G28.2 homes all axes present in the command
- * The homing sequence progresses through each axis provided in the G28.2 block in turn - i.e. it does not home on multiple axes simultaneously.
- * Axes are always executed in order of ZXYABC.
-The order the axis words occur in the G28.2 block has no effect.
-* Homing begins by checking the pre-conditions for homing
- * One and only one switch must be configured as the axis' homing switch
- * $xSV search velocity must be non-zero
- * $xLV latch velocity must be non-zero
- * $xLB latch backoff must be a positive number or zero
- * $xTN and $xTM - travel min and max must add to a non-zero total travel
- * Failure of any of these conditions will cancel the homing operation and return status code 240 and a message indicating the offending axis
-* The following is performed for each specified axis:
- * Homing begins by testing for pre-existing switch closure for the current axis.
-If a switch is tripped the axis will back off the switch by the Latch Backoff ($xLB) distance.
- * Once the switches are cleared a search move is executed.
-The search will travel at the Search Velocity ($xSV) for total travel distance ($xTN + $xTM) towards the homing switch.
-The search runs until the homing switch is hit or the maximum travel is performed.
-    * If maximum travel is reached without hitting the homing switch the homing operation is canceled (check your $xTN and $xTM settings)
- * Once the switch is hit a Latch Backoff move is performed.
-This backs off the switch until the switch opens again.
-This is the repeatable zero location.
-   * If the switch does not open the latch backoff distance may be reached.
-This should not happen - check your latch backoff setting if the switch does not open.
- * Once the latch backoff is complete the axis moves further off the switch by the Zero Backoff amount and sets zero for that axis.
-The axis is marked as HOMED in the homing state variable ($homx, where 'x' is any axis).
-* Once all axes are processed the affected axes will be at the absolute home location (machine zero).
-  * At this point the global homing state ($home) will indicate that the machine has been homed.
-Homing state can be read for global, and for each axis ($homx, $homy...), or all together using the homing group: $hom.
-This returns 0 or 1 for each axis to indicate homing state for each axis and the global homing state.

 See also:
 * [The top of this page](Homing-and-Limits-Description-and-Operation)